-MEMS (micro electromechanical systems), designed to resonate and generate clocks signals, may not dominate the world of timing applications right now, but their popularity is growing.
-Competing with the long established timing technology based on quartz crystals, the emergence of MEMS comes with significant benefits.
-We summarized the top benefits provided by MEMS timing products below.
+MEMS (micro electromechanical systems), designed to resonate and generate clocks signals, may not dominate the world of timing applications right now, but the technology’s popularity is growing.
+Competing with the long-established timing technology based on quartz crystals, the emergence of MEMS comes with significant benefits.

 - Resistance to Shock

 Applying technology in the right way, for the right reason always solves challenges.
-In many applications, MEMS can provide a space saving option, resistant to shock, with better stability and convenience for new frequencies.
+In many applications, MEMS can provide a space saving option, resistant to shock, with better stability and convenience of quick turn, non-standard frequencies.

 READ MORE ARTICLES